open-company/open-company-storage/README.md

 Transparency expectations are changing.
 Startups need to change as well if they are going to attract and retain savvy employees and investors.
 Just as open source changed the way we build software, transparency changes how we build successful startups with information that is open, interactive, and always accessible.
 The OpenCompany platform turns transparency into a competitive advantage.

 Like the open companies we promote and support, the [OpenCompany](https://opencompany.com/) platform is completely transparent.
 The company supporting this effort, OpenCompany, LLC, is an open company.
-The [platform](https://github.com/open-company/open-company-web) is open source software, and open company data is [open data](https://en.wikipedia.org/wiki/Open_data) accessible through the [platform API](https://github.com/open-company/open-company-api).
+The [platform](https://github.com/open-company/open-company-web) is open source software, and open company data is [open data](https://en.wikipedia.org/wiki/Open_data) accessible through the [Storage Service API](https://github.com/open-company/open-company-api).

 To get started, head to: [OpenCompany](https://opencompany.com/)

 ## Overview

-The OpenCompany Platform API handles data access and data management of open company content and data.
+The OpenCompany Storage Service handles data access and data management of open company content and data.
 It supports other OpenCompany services, such as the Web application and OpenCompany Bot, as well as open API access.

 ## Local Setup

 Users of the [OpenCompany](https://opencompany.com/) platform should get started by going to [OpenCompany](https://opencompany.com/).
-The following local setup is **for developers** wanting to work on the platform's API software.
+The following local setup is **for developers** wanting to work on the storage service.

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions: